epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 **TODO: Clarify procedure.
 How to guess which changes are needed?
 Revert at least the changes to `install_dir/envs/mip-local/etc/ansible/host_vars/` or to file `localhost` in particular?**

+If the update is performed by cleaning the current install and re-deploying, make sure to backup the clinical data, normally stored in `/data/ldsm/harmonized_clinical_data.csv`.

+The list of other elements to backup is not known. **TODO: Obtain this list.**

 ## Adding clinical data

+Clinical data must be processed and harmonised so that the variables corresponding to the MIP CDE (common data elements) have the MIP standard name and encoding.
+Additional hospital-specific variables can also be added.

+The harmonised data must be exported to a CSV file name `harmonized_clinical_data.csv` and dropped in the `/data/ldsm` folder.
+PostgresRAW-UI will automatically detect the file, show it as a table in the PostgresRAW database and create the following views:

+- `mip_local_features`: shows the research and the clinical data in one big table for the Local Web Portal and Woken's usage.
+- `mip_federation_features`: shows only the clinical data fitting the CDE in a star schema based on the Federation software requirements.

+More steps are required to enable Woken and the Local Web Portal so see and use the clinical data.
+It seems that the main requirement is to update the `meta` database, which contains an entry holding a json field describing all the available variables.
+The entry must be adapted to make sure that the `mip_local_features` view is used as source, and that all the variables available in the `harmonized_clinical_data.csv` file are described in the json field.

+Modification to the `meta` database are not taken into account automatically.
+Restarting the following services from the Marathon interface (running on port 5080) might be sufficient (not tested):

+- Web Portal backend + frontend
+- Woken
+- Data Factory

 **TODO: This section needs to be checked, and properly documented.
 Only general information is available.**

-Draft guidelines to add clinical data:
+Draft guidelines to add clinical data the official way (not tested):

-[//]: # (from meeting on January 9th, 2018; untested)
+[//]: # (Ludovic, technical meeting on January 9th, 2018; untested)

->```sh
->- Create a clone of gitlab project https://github.com/HBPMedical/mip-cde-meta-db-setup.
+>   - Create a clone of gitlab project https://github.com/HBPMedical/mip-cde-meta-db-setup.
->```
 >   - Modify clm.patch.json so that it can modify the default variables.json file to add the relevant new variables.
 >   - Adapt first line of Docker file to select / define the version / rename the Docker image, from hbpmip/mip-cde-meta-db-setup to something else (?)
 >   - Create the docker image and push it to gitlab (?)
 >   - Once the MIP-Local configuration for the deployment exist, modify (line 20 of) the file
 >		   envs/mip-local/etc/ansible/group_vars/reference to reference the right docker image
 >   - Run setup.sh so that the new docker image is run and copies the data in the meta-db database
 >   - Restart all services of the following building blocks from Marathon (if necessary, scale them down to 0, then up again to 1)
 >    - web portal
 >    - woken
 >    - data factory